While typical eclipses last a few days or weeks, this one lasted nearly 200 days.

-One of the longest stellar dimming events ever observed was likely caused by the gigantic saucer-like rings of either an ...
+One of the longest stellar dimming events ever observed was likely caused by the gigantic saucer-like rings of either an unseen brown dwarf or "super-Jupiter" blocking its host star's light, ...

 Astronomers have reported one of the longest stellar dimming events ever recorded, with a Sun-like star fading by 97 percent for nearly 200 days.
 Astronomers believe one of the longest stellar dimming ...